- England & Wales

 You must also have fulfilled other conditions at the time of letting.
 These include provision of a booklet titled: "How to rent: the checklist for renting in England", and energy and gas safety certificates.

-If you use a Net Lawman assured shorthold tenancy agreement you will comply with the 2015 regulations.
+If you use a Net Lawman AST agreement template you will comply with the 2015 regulations.
 You will then be able subsequently to use this form.

 This form takes into account the requirements set out in The Assured Shorthold Tenancy Notices and Prescribed Requirements (England) Regulations 2015.